 Prunes are dried plums that have been prepared from properly matured plums.
 They are delicious and healthy, thanks to their long list of benefits.
-Some prunes benefits include better heart, gastrointestinal, bone, and digestive health, a controlled appetite, and a slower aging process.
+Some possible prunes benefits include better heart, gastrointestinal, bone, and digestive health, a controlled appetite, and a slower aging process.

-However, they also have some drawbacks, including allergies, increased diarrhea risk, gastrointestinal distress, and exposure to acrylamide.
+However, they also have some drawbacks, including possible allergies, increased diarrhea risk, gastrointestinal distress, and exposure to acrylamide.
 So, be sure to talk to a professional before adding these fruits to your diet.